Saturday, May 30, 2026

 There is a marked difference between the films Béla Tarr made before Damnation and thereafter--a significant shift thanks to his new partnership with co-scriptwriter Krasznahorkai, a shift reminiscent of the beginning of the collaboration between Polish director Krzysztof Kieslowski and his new co-scriptwriter Krzysztof Piesiewicz from 1985 till Kieslowski's death in March 1996.
 The two distinct collaborations (in two different but geographically close countries) produced amazing cinematic works weaving strands of philosophy, theology, politics and sociology.
 Damnation is indeed a film by and on a "sinner, who nevertheless, with all his sins, must still be loved," as his friend Krasznahorkai described it so appropriately in his Nobel banquet speech.

-There are very few spoken words are economically used but the camera does the talking instead.
+There are very few spoken words and they are economically used; but the camera does the talking instead.
 When Tarr shows his main character Karrer, alone in his apartment, staring out of a window at a ropeway carrying coal for a long while, the viewer is forced to decipher Karrer's possible thoughts.
 That is how Damnation works.
 The viewer has empathize with the human beings, the environment, social interactions, such that a thinking viewer can grasp the existential elements, scene by scene.
 Aspects of alienation and existentialism drenches the film just as the rain on the ground in the film.

 Damnation is set in a nameless Hungarian town where the climate is rainy, damp, with few children but populated more with stray dogs living in harmony with the human population.
 Evidently there is a coal mine nearby as a ropeway is continuously transporting coal somewhere.
 The only vehicle shown in the film is a car belonging to the family of a key character.
 For a small town, there are several bars, where the towns population converge in the evenings.
 The main protagonist is called Karrer who appears to be unemployed but is served drinks at the bars without payment.
 Everyone in the film is sullen and stare mid-distance without purpose, unless there is dance and merrymaking in one of the bars.
 Economic development apparently is at a standstill.
 Smuggling of some unnamed goods appear to be an attraction for some.
 Evidently this tale set is Hungary prior to glasnost.